d-koppenhagen/vscode-code-review/README.md

 ![Code Review HTML Export: Default Template](./images/default-template.png)

+> You can define a path to a custom template that's used by default when running this command.
+> Check out the [Extension Setting 'defaultTemplatePath'](#extension-settings) for further information.

 #### Custom handlebars template

 You can also choose to export the HTML report by using a custom [Handlebars](https://handlebarsjs.com/) template.